catocity/cs232/README.md

 https://github.com/spiglerg/RNN_Text_Generation_Tensorflow

-The following model is a word based model created by hunkim. https://github.com/hunkim/word-rnn-tensorflow
+The following model is a word based model created by hunkim.
+We wanted to compare the performance of character based and word based models.
+The model took 3-4 to train on a training set of 5000 songs (filesize approx. 3MB). https://github.com/hunkim/word-rnn-tensorflow

 ### Text Comparison Tool